I recently wrote an article on the riots in Charlottesville, VA.

 I concluded my article by suggesting anyone interested in trying to grasp American racism should watch Morgan Freeman’s interview on 60 minutes.
 His philosophy of how to get rid of racism is to stop talking about it.
 I’ll stop calling you a black man and I’ll ask you stop calling me a white man.

-It is not about black history.
-It’s about American history.
+It is not black history, it is American history.

 I put my heart into that article, and I think it would be worthy of publication.
 I am writing this article because the thought I put into it changed me, and that is a story in itself.

-Then it occurred to me, that while our government has its imperfections and is currently a non-sustainable institution, it was devised to be the guardian of the people.
+Then it occurred to me, that while our government has its imperfections and is currently a non-sustainable institution, it was devised to be protect us.

 When southerners ran their plantations with slave labor, it was the duty of the United States Government to say, ‘No!
 Slavery is prohibited’.